architect/arc.codes/src/views/docs/en/reference/cli/env.md

 description: Read and write environment variables for Lambda functions.
 ---

 Read and write environment variables.
 This allows apps to centrally store sensitive configuration data, such as API keys, outside of the codebase in revision control.

 ## Usage

 ```bash
 arc env [testing|staging|production] {VARIABLE_NAME} {VARIABLE_VALUE}
 ```

+## Security

+It is imperative that the `ARC_APP_SECRET` environment variable be set to something secret - especially in your production environment!
+This secret is used to encode HTTP sessions if you use the [`@architect/functions` runtime helpers](../runtime/node#arc.http.session).

 ## Examples